dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

 **DHCP routing for internet access**

 Omnia now supports DHCP routing via the control plane.
 To enable routing, update the ``primary_dns`` and ``secondary_dns`` in ``input/provision_config.yml`` with the appropriate IPs (hostnames are currently not supported).
-For compute nodes that are not directly connected to the internet (ie only PXE network is configured), this configuration allows for internet connectivity.
+For cluster  nodes that are not directly connected to the internet (ie only PXE network is configured), this configuration allows for internet connectivity.

 **Disk partitioning**